Golden Beet Soup with Pine Nut Tuile

 Make the beet soup: preheat the oven to 375°F. Scrub the beets with a vegetable brush or by hand and dry with a clean kitchen towel.
 Place beets on a rimmed baking sheet and drizzle with olive oil.
 Season with 1 teaspoon salt and toss until the beets are fully coated.
 Cover the baking sheet tightly with foil and roast until the beets fork-tender, 30 to 40 minutes.
 Remove foil and set aside.
 When the beets are cooled, peel the beets and cut into large chunks.
 Set aside.

-In a large, heavy bottomed pot over medium heat, melt the butter.
+In a large, pot over medium heat, melt the butter.
 When it begins to bubble, add the leeks, onions, and garlic and season with 1 teaspoon salt; sauté until softened, 10 to 15 minutes.
 Add the beets, sherry, and stock—the beets should be covered with liquid; add water if needed.
 Bring to a boil and cover; simmer until beets are softened, about 20 minutes.
 Turn off heat and mix in honey, sherry vinegar, and soy sauce.

 Using a large spoon, carefully transfer the mixture to a blender and purée until smooth, working in batches if needed.
 Add heavy cream and season with salt if needed.
 Return blended soup to the pot and keep warm over low heat until ready to serve.